BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search: Additional Experiments and Details

-\textbf{Additional notes from Section~\ref{sec:experiments}.} In the main NASBench experiments and the ablation study, Figure~\ref{fig:nasbench_main}, we added an isomorphism-removing subroutine to any algorithm that uses the adjacency matrix encoding.
+In the main NASBench-101 experiments, Figure~\ref{fig:nasbench_main}, we added an isomorphism-removing subroutine to any algorithm that uses the adjacency matrix encoding.
 This is because multiple adjacency matrices can map to the same architecture.
 With the path encoding, this is not necessary.
-Note that without the isomorphism-removing subroutine, some algorithms perform significantly worse, e.g.\ BANANAS with the adjacency matrix encoding performs almost as bad as random search.
+Note that without the isomorphism-removing subroutine, algorithms using the adjacency matrix encoding may perform significantly worse (e.g., we found this to be true for BANANAS with the adjacency matrix encoding).
 This is another strength of the path encoding.

-In the main plot, DNGO was run with the adjacency matrix encoding.
-We also ran DNGO with the path encoding, and it performed similarly to DNGO with the adjacency matrix encoding.
-We also ran DNGO with the objective in Equation~\ref{eq:multi_objective}.
-It performed similar to regularized evolution (worse than BANANAS).
-We also ran NASBOT~\cite{nasbot}, which performed better than BO with the adjacency encoding but worse than BO with the path encoding.

 In Section~\ref{sec:experiments}, we described the details of running BANANAS on the DARTS search space, which resulted in an architecture.
 We show this architecture in Figure~\ref{fig:bananas_arch}.